algorithmiaio/dev-center/_pages/algorithm-development/source-control-management.md

 #### Managing your GitHub authorization

 If you want to review your GitHub authorization status, you can visit your user settings page.
-Simply scroll to the "Source Control Management" section to view any prior GitHub authorizations, or to connect your account.
+Simply scroll to the "Source Code Management" section to view any prior GitHub authorizations, or to connect your account.

 <img src="{{site.cdnurl}}{{site.baseurl}}/images/post_images/source_code_management/scm_user_settings.png" alt="User source code management settings" class="screenshot img-sm">